tencentyun/intlcloud-documents/product/互联网中间件/CKafka/购买指导/CKafka到期提醒_intl.md

-### Instance Isolation after Arrears
+### Arrear Isolation Policy

-Instances services stop one day after accounts in arrears and renewal **SMS/email** will be sent to those accounts.
-Services will not be affected if you add funds within one day of arrears.
+Service will stop in 24 hours when your account is in arrears.
+You will get SMS/email notifications to top up your account within 24 hours.
+Your service will not be affected if you top up your account within 24 hours.

-If you do not renew within one day after arrears, instances will be suspended and isolated.
-Billing of used Ckafka instances will also be stopped.
-Instance-related configurations will be kept for 7 days.
-Service will automatically resume if you add funds and pay the overdue amount within 7 dyas.
-If your arrears last over 7 days, you are deemed to have canceled CKafka service, and related configurations will be reclaimed.
+If you do not top up your account within 24 hours, instance will be stopped and **isolated**, and billing of used CKafka instances will be stopped.
+Instance-related configuration data will be kept for 7 days.
+If your balance is positive, service will automatically resume.
+If your balance remains negative more than 7 days, it will be taken that you no longer wish to continue the service and relevant configuration data will be deleted permanently.

-Tencent Cloud will send an **SMS/email** reminder one day before reclaiming the isolated instance.
-Once instances are reclaimed, relevant configuration data will be permanently deleted and unrecoverable.
+Tencent Cloud will send you notifications via SMS/email one day before deletion.
+Once deleted, relevant configuration data cannot be recovered.